LET’S UNLOCK YOUR BENEFITS, TOGETHER.

 If you’ve served for at least 90 continuous days (all at once, without a break in service), you meet the minimum active-duty service requirement.

-Between August 2, 1990, and the present (Gulf War period to the present)
+If you served between August 2, 1990, and the present (Gulf War period to the present):

 At least 24 continuous months